o3de/sig-ui-ux/rev-the-engine/readme.md

 - Asset sharing
 - engine modification deployment

-### Workflow 1: Onboarding (Poor → Good)
+### Workflow 8: Editor extension (Failed → Passable)

-- As a user, I am able to download the O3DE installer and install O3DE from the installer.
-- As a user, I am able to create a new project, including selecting Gems, build the project, and open it in O3DE
+- As an engineer, I am able to create a Gem to extend engine functionality.

 ### Workflow 9: Packaging and Deployment (Failed → Passable)